 So you’re thinking of upgrades—that means you’re serious about ’cross!
-It can get pricey—think a whole new drivetrain—or it can be as simple as a new handlebar tape.
+It can get pricey—think a whole new drivetrain or carbon wheels—or it can be as simple as a new handlebar tape.

 The first question to ask yourself is why you want to upgrade your components.
 Chances are you’re looking for speed or performance gains, or freshening up a stale ride to get you psyched for another season of racing.